IR-2018-112, May 3, 2018

 WASHINGTON — The Internal Revenue Service today reminded small business owners who work from a home office that they may be overlooking a common deduction.

 The IRS encourages small business owners to explore the guidelines surrounding home office deductions so they understand the legal guidelines and options available.
 More details are available in Publication 587.

 As part of National Small Business Week (April 29-May 5), the IRS is highlighting a series of tips and resources available for small business owners.
 For someone considering claiming the home office deduction, there are two options available:

 The second option, the simplified method, reduces the paperwork and recordkeeping burden.
 The simplified method has a prescribed rate of $5 a square foot for business use of the home.
 There is a maximum allowable deduction available based on up to 300 square feet.
 Choosing this option requires taxpayers to complete a short worksheet in the tax instructions and enter the result on the tax return.
 There is a special calculation for daycare providers.
-Self-employed individuals claim the home office deduction on Schedule C, Line 30, and farmers claim it on Schedule F, Profits or Loss from Farming, Line 32.
+Self-employed individuals claim the home office deduction on Schedule C, Line 30, and farmers claim it on Schedule F, Profits or Loss from Farming (PDF), Line 32.

 Regardless of the method used to compute the deduction, business expenses in excess of the gross income limitation are not deductible.
 Deductible expenses for business use of a home include the business portion of real estate taxes, mortgage interest, rent, casualty losses, utilities, insurance, depreciation, maintenance and repairs.
 In general, expenses for the parts of the home not used for business are not deductible.